 For showtimes, click here.

-Bettejane Greer came to Hollywood at the bequest of eccentric millionaire Howard Hughes, who had seen her picture in an issue of Time magazine.
+Bettejane Greer came to Hollywood at the behest of eccentric millionaire Howard Hughes, who had seen her picture in an issue of Time magazine.

 Greer signed a contract with Hughes and was loaned to RKO, where she completed her earliest films, including Out of the Past at the age of 22.